dobidu/net_meter/README.md

 ### TCP Echo Server

-To use `net_meter_tcp`, you need to run a TCP echo server.
-Here’s a simple implementation:
+To utilize `net_meter_tcp` effectively, it's essential to have a TCP echo server running on the host that will act as the counterpart for latency and jitter measurements.
+Here's a simple implementation you can use:

 ```cpp
 #include <iostream>